 Chronic irritation can cause a persistent lump or raised area on the gingiva.
 Benign growths due to irritation are relatively common and, if necessary, can be removed by surgery.
 In 10 to 40% of people, benign growths on the gingiva reappear because the irritant remains.
 Occasionally such irritation, particularly if it persists over a long period of time, can lead to premalignant or malignant changes.

-Warts may occur in the mouth.
+Warts may occur in the mouth (oral squamous papillomas).
 Ordinary warts (verrucae vulgaris Warts Warts are common, benign, epidermal lesions caused by human papillomavirus infection.
 They can appear anywhere on the body in a variety of morphologies.
 Diagnosis is by examination.
 Warts are... read more ) can infect the mouth if a person sucks or chews one that is growing on a finger.
-Genital warts Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) causes warts.
-Some types cause skin warts, and other types cause raised or flat genital warts (lesions of the skin or mucous membranes of the genitals).
-Infection... read more , caused by human papillomavirus infection (HPV), may also occur in the oral cavity when transmitted through oral sex.
+Genital warts Human Papillomavirus (HPV) Infection Human papillomavirus (HPV) infects epithelial cells.
+Most of the > 100 subtypes infect cutaneous epithelium and cause skin warts; some types infect mucosal epithelium and cause anogenital warts... read more , caused by human papillomavirus infection (HPV), may also occur in the oral cavity when transmitted through oral sex.
+Oral warts may regress spontaneously but slowly (over months or years).
+Typical treatment is complete surgical excision when possible.

 Oral candidiasis Candidiasis (Mucocutaneous) Candidiasis is skin and mucous membrane infection with Candida species, most commonly Candida albicans.
-Infections can occur anywhere and are most common in skinfolds, digital web spaces, genitals... read more (thrush) often appears as white, cheesy plaques that stick tightly to the mucous membranes and leave red erosions when wiped off.
+Infections can occur anywhere and are most common in skinfolds, digital... read more (thrush) often appears as white, cheesy plaques that stick tightly to the mucous membranes and leave red erosions when wiped off.
 Thrush is most common among patients with diabetes or immunocompromise and among those who are taking antibiotics.

 A torus is a rounded projection of bone that forms in the midline of the hard palate (torus palatinus) or on the inner aspect of the mandible (torus mandibularis).
 This hard growth is both common and harmless.
 Even a large growth can be left alone unless it gets traumatized during eating or the person needs a denture that covers the area.